Signed in as:

 I’ve been married since 2017, and my relationship has been one of my greatest teachers.
 Earlier in our journey I leaned more anxious in my attachment style, while my husband leaned more avoidant.
 Over time we’ve both done a lot of inner work to build greater security, communication, and emotional understanding in our relationship.
 Like all relationships, it remains a work in progress — and that lived experience is one of the reasons I feel so passionate about helping others navigate relationship patterns and attachment dynamics.

 I’m very much a nature person and feel most at home in quiet, rural spaces rather than busy cities.
-I enjoy travelling, exploring new places, discovering small towns, good food, and unique experiences along the way.
+I enjoy exploring new places, discovering small towns, good food, and unique experiences along the way.
+I have a strong desire to travel—not in a rushed way, but to really experience places.
+I’m especially drawn to historical buildings, and places that hold a sense of age, story, and wisdom.
+There’s something about ancient spaces and traditions that feels deeply meaningful to me.

 Earlier in life I was a competitive show jumper (equestrian) and spent many years breeding horses and ponies.
 While life has shifted and I’m no longer involved in that world in the same way, horses and the lessons they taught me about awareness, patience, and connection have stayed with me.